-We observed unexpected findings regarding cooperation satisfaction, with higher satisfaction levels observed for the low-effort actor.
+Moreover, We observed unexpected findings regarding cooperation satisfaction, with higher satisfaction levels observed for the measure low-effort actor.
 These discrepancies may stem from methodological differences with earlier research.
 In contrast to the present study, participants in prior research (Celniker et al., 2023) were asked to select a preferred partner, as opposed to being assigned one.
 Since the implications of partner assignment versus partner choice on partner preference may diverge subsequent research is needed to further explore these varying dynamics.

-A considerable difference in pay deservingness between the work and care contexts, with lower pay in the care context, was observed.
+A considerable difference in pay deservingness differed between our contexts.
+In the work study, and care contexts, with lower pay in the care context, was observed.
 While an immediate interpretation of this finding could be that it reflects the social reality of systematic undervaluation of care work (Antonopoulos, 2008; Charmes, 2019), it is also likely that the finding is a result of the methodological choices employed.
-In Study 1 (work), salaries were assessed, providing an industry benchmark (24\$), while in Study 2 (care), no reference point was provided.
-This methodological difference most likely affected the results, as anchoring effects are known to influence numerical estimations (Tversky & Kahneman, 1974).
+In Study 1 (work), salaries were assessed, providing an industry benchmark (24\$), while in the Study 2 (care study,), no reference point was provided.
+This methodological difference could have most likely affected the results, as anchoring effects are known to influence numerical estimations (Tversky & Kahneman, 1974).